alameddinc/linkedin-queens-solver-extension/README.md

 3. Click **"Load unpacked"** button

-4. Select the cloned `linkedin-queens-solver` directory
+4. Select the cloned `linkedin-queens-solver-extension` directory

 5. The extension is now installed! 🎉